pluush/openvpn-install/README.md

 ## About this fork
 Forked from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install)

-This fork uses tls-crypt instead of tls-auth, for better obfuscation on control channel.
+This fork asks whether you want to use tls-crypt instead of tls-auth, for better obfuscation on control channel.
 Requires appropriate support on clients.

+This forks also adds the feature to move configuration files directly to an accessible URL. **Please be aware of the risks.**

 Please uninstall previous installations if there are any.